-With another year ending and a new one around the corner, now is a great time to think about upcoming changes and how to prepare for any unique challenges and adventures ahead.
-Consider making the following five New Year’s resolutions to make sure you have the right insurance coverage in 2023.
+The start of the year is a great time to think about upcoming changes and how to prepare for any unique challenges and adventures ahead.
+Consider making the following five New Year’s resolutions to make sure you have the right insurance coverage in 2024.

 Update (or Create) Your Home Inventory